 Definition of Uzbek in English:

-1A member of a Turkic people living mainly in the republic of Uzbekistan and also in Turkmenistan, Tajikistan, Kazakhstan, and Afghanistan.
+1A member of a Turkic people living mainly in the republic of Uzbekistan and elsewhere in southwestern Asia.

 - They were a representative ethnic mix of the region: Russians, Uzbeks and Kazakhs.